johnnyh209/MDT-and-WDS/MDT and WDS Project Documentation.md

 # DHCP Configuration on Windows Server/Domain Controller

 Now that MDT has been set up, the next thing to work on is the network for PXE boot.
-First, in the settings for the Windows Server VM, I changed the virtual switch to a private virtual switch.
+First, in the settings for the Windows Server VM, I changed the **external** virtual switch to a **private** virtual switch.
 The virtual machine/computer that we will be imaging will also be using this same private virtual switch.
 By having our virtual machines connected to this private virtual switch, we are creating an isolated network from our external physical network. <br/>
 <img src="https://github.com/user-attachments/assets/29267b3d-d499-4d66-8f11-42091cd83894" Width="500" /> <br/>
 Doing so will allow a computer performing PXE boot to pick up an IP address from our Windows Server machine which will act as a DHCP server, AND allow the PC to communicate with the Domain Controller **directly**.
 Otherwise, using the external virtual switch means that our virtual machines will be receiving/communicating through the DHCP server in our real-world physical network instead, which causes issues with machines not being able to join the domain during the imaging process. <br/>